sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 This is the SAN list (Subject Alternative Name).

 It allows the certificate to secure multiple names and IP addresses, e.g., `apache.local` for Apache, `mariadb.local` for MariaDB, etc.

-This means you only need a single certificate for all services – this is the so-called pdal certificate.
+This means only a single certificate is needed for all services – this is the so-called pdal certificate.

 ### Conclusion

-This configuration defines a private CA with:
+This configuration defines a custom CA with:

 > loose input requirements,
 >